 4. Is Overwatch losing ground to the battle royale phenomenon?

 Fortnite Battle Royale, Apex Legends, PlayerUnknown’s Battlegrounds and Escape from Tarkov are undeniably big hits from the past couple of years.
 Although there is no denying the fact that Fornite and Apex Legends esports are huge fun to play, the fact that a massively boring game like PUBG could become an esports hit is a little worrying.
-Maybe Overwatch can jump on the Battle Royale bandwagon with a mod, but the genre has a distinctly different player base and audience then Overwatch.
-The chances of one being the demise of other are slim to none.
+Maybe Overwatch can jump on the Battle Royale bandwagon with a mod, but the genre has a distinctly different player base and audience than Overwatch.
+The chances of one being the demise of the other are slim to none.

 5. Will Overwatch be killed off to make way for Overwatch 2?